BCEvaluator/bce/README.md

 # Blockchain Evaluator (BCE)
-Evaluate a BlockChain Stack
+BCE is a Framework used to evaluate block chain Technology stacks.

-### How to evaluate a Blockchain Stack
+### How to evaluate a Blockchain Stack using BCE

 ### Areas identified for Evaluation

-### Application The Evaluator Uses To Evaluate a Blockchain Stack
+### BCE Applications used To Evaluate a Blockchain Stack